 Students pursuing this minor must declare their intention prior to graduation.
 A minor may only be declared as part of a Bachelor’s degree.

-Students must complete 6 credits of first-year ENGL, including ENGL 1100, an introductory writing course that is required of all degree students at KPU, as well as 3 credits chosen from one of two introductory literature courses, ENGL 1202 and ENGL 1204.
+Students must complete 6 credits of first-year ENGL, including ENGL 1100, as well as 3 credits chosen from one of two introductory literature courses, ENGL 1202 and ENGL 1204.
+The 1000 level of study in English provides a foundation for degree students by providing six to nine credits of critical reading and writing-intensive course work.
+Courses at the 1100 level focus primarily on the essay form; those at the 1200 level focus primarily on introductions to fiction, poetry and drama.
+Some instructors also teach film in these courses.
 In their second year, students will choose at least three courses from a variety of 2000-level options designed to provide them with the literary historical knowledge necessary for upper-level study of literature in English.
 In their third year, students undertake in-depth study in a range of specific literary-historical periods and may concentrate on the development of a specific literary genre, i.e. poetry, fiction, drama or film.
 Finally, in the fourth year, students examine more sharply focused topics or themes, which are considered from multiple perspectives.
 (The specific requirements at each level of study, and the different requirements for the minor program, are outlined below.)

 Students must achieve a minimum grade of C in all required courses.